epics-containers/epics-containers.github.io/docs/tutorials/ioc_changes1.md

 host.
 You may want to isolate your development network if multiple developers are working on the same subnet.
 In this case some other solution is required for running OPI tools on the host (TODO add link to solution - likely to be container networks).
 :::

-Because of the symlink between `/epics/ioc/config` and `/workspaces/bl01t/services/bl01t-ea-test-02/config` the same files you are testing by launching the IOC inside of the devcontainer are also ready to be committed and pushed to the bl01t repo. i.e.:
+Because of the symlink between `/epics/ioc/config` and `/workspaces/bl01t/services/bl01t-ea-test-02/config` the same files you are testing by launching the IOC inside of the devcontainer are also ready to be committed and pushed to the bl01t repo.
+The following commands show how to do this:

 ```bash
 # Do this from a host terminal (not a devcontainer terminal)